Major ransomware removal instructions

-Major is a malicious program, classified as ransomware.
-Credit for discovering it belongs to GrujaRS.
-It is designed to encrypt data and keep it locked, until a ransom is paid (i.e. decryption tools/software is purchased).
-As the encryption is underway, all files are appended with the victim's unique ID number, Major's developers' email address and the ".AIR" extension.
-For example a file titled "1.jpg" would appear as something similar to "email@example.com.AIR", and so on for all of the affected files.
-After this process is complete, an HTML file - "TRY_TO_READ.html" is created on the desktop.
+Discovered by GrujaRS, Major is a malicious program classified as ransomware.
+It is designed to encrypt data and keep it locked until a ransom is paid (i.e., decryption tools/software is purchased).
+During encryption, all files are appended with the victim's unique ID number, Major developer's email address, and the ".AIR" extension.
+For example "1.jpg" might appear similar to "email@example.com.AIR", and so on for all affected files.
+After this process is complete, an HTML file ("TRY_TO_READ.html") is created and stored on the desktop.
 The wallpaper of the desktop is also changed.

 The text presented on the wallpaper states that all of the victim's data has been encrypted.
-It users them not to attempt manual decryption (i.e. without the interference of cyber criminals behind the Major infection) - as that will result in permanent data loss.
-There are three email addresses listed for contacting said criminals.
-The message in the "TRY_TO_READ.html" file contains identical text to the wallpaper.
-However, it adds that only they (the developers of Major) can decrypt the compromised files.
-Victims are told not to attempt decryption with the aid of third parties, as they will get scammed.
+It urges them not to attempt manual decryption (i.e., without the interference of the cyber criminals behind the Major infection), since this will result in permanent data loss.
+There are three email addresses listed for contacting the criminals.
+The message within the "TRY_TO_READ.HTML" file contains identical text to the wallpaper, however, it adds that only they (the developers of Major) can decrypt the compromised files.
+Victims are told not to attempt decryption with the aid of third parties, since they will be scammed.
 The message ends with a unique ID number (generated individually for each victim and present in the filenames of affected data).
 This code must be included in the email users send to the criminals.
-Unfortunately, it is true that in most cases of ransomware infections decryption with third party software is impossible.
-Regardless, it is expressly advised against contacting cyber criminals and/or meeting their demands.
-Often, despite paying - victims do not receive the promised tools.
-Therefore, their files remain encrypted and worthless.
-While removing Major will not restore the encrypted data, removal will prevent from further encryptions.
-The only viable solution is restoring the files from a backup.
-Given, if one was made before the infection and stored in a different location.
+Unfortunately, in most cases of ransomware infections, decryption with third party software is impossible.
+Regardless, you are strongly advised against contacting cyber criminals and/or meeting their demands.
+Despite paying, victims often receive none of the promised tools.
+Therefore, their files remain encrypted and useless.
+While removing Major will not restore encrypted data, it will prevent further encryption.
+The only reliable solution is to restore files from a backup, if one was made before the infection and stored in a different location.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Lokf, Forv, NEMTY REVENGE 2.0, Corpseworm are a few examples of other ransomware.
-All malware of this type encrypts data and demands payment for its decryption.
-However, each infection differs by the cryptographic algorithm (symmetric or asymmetric) the program uses, as well as by the ransom size.
+Lokf, Forv, NEMTY REVENGE 2.0, and Corpseworm are just some examples of other ransomware.
+All malware of this type encrypts data and demands payment for decryption.
+Each infection differs by cryptographic algorithm (symmetric or asymmetric) the program uses and ransom size.
 These payments tend to range between three-digit and four-digit sums (in USD).
-Cyber criminals prefer digital currencies (most commonly, cryptocurrencies), as transactions of them are difficult/impossible to trace.
-Decrypting encrypted files, without the involvement of the ransomware's developers, may only be possible if the malicious software is still in development and/or has certain flaws (bugs).
-To ensure data safety, it is advised to keep backups in unplugged storage devices and/or remote servers.
+Cyber criminals prefer digital currencies (most commonly, cryptocurrencies), as these transactions are difficult/impossible to trace.
+Decrypting files without the involvement of the ransomware developers might only be possible if the malicious software is still in development and/or has certain flaws (bugs).
+To ensure data safety, keep backups in unplugged storage devices and/or remote servers.
 Ideally, multiple backup copies should be stored in separate locations.

 How did ransomware infect my computer?